Note 1: This section deals with linear momentum. Angular momentum (the momentum of turning or spinning objects) will be covered in another section.

 A scalar is a number, which has no direction implied, like mass, temperature or speed.
 Velocity is a vector that has both speed and direction.

 For example, consider the drawing of billiard balls below.
-The white ball is hit with momentum P into the stationary red balls, all packed together, touching.
+The system would be the balls and the table.
+The white ball is hit with momentum P into the stationary red balls, all packed together, touching, and initially at rest.
 We'll assume that the masses of all balls are the same, just to make things easy.
-Because they are not moving, the total momentum of all of the red balls is zero, therefore the momentum of the entire system is just the momentum of the white ball.
+Because they are not moving, the total momentum of all of the red balls is zero, therefore the momentum of the entire system is just the momentum of the white ball, which is moving.

 Shortly after the collision of the white ball with the lead red ball, the picture might look something like this (below).
 The white ball has lost most of its momentum, and each red ball has picked up a part of it.
 Each has scattered in a different direction, but the sum of the lengths of all 11 momentum vectors, p1, p2, ..., p11, is equal to the length of the initial momentum vector P.

 All of the momentum is still there after the collision, it's just been redistributed.